kcp-dev/kcp/README.md

-# `kcp` provides a true multi-tenant Kubernetes control plane for workloads on many clusters
+# `kcp` provides a multi-tenant Kubernetes API service and a transparent multi-cluster workload service

 ![build status badge](https://github.com/kcp-dev/kcp/actions/workflows/ci.yaml/badge.svg)

-`kcp` is a generic [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) apiserver that is divided into multiple "[logical clusters](docs/investigations/logical-clusters.md)" that enable multitenancy of cluster-scoped resources such as CRDs and Namespaces.
+`kcp` has two layers.
+The lower layer is a generic [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) apiserver that is divided into multiple "[logical clusters](docs/investigations/logical-clusters.md)" that enable multitenancy of cluster-scoped resources such as CRDs and Namespaces.
 Each of these logical clusters is fully isolated from the others, allowing different teams, workloads, and use cases to live side by side.

-By default, `kcp` only knows about:
+By default, this layer of `kcp` only knows about:

 - [`Namespace`](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)s
 - [`ServiceAccount`](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)s and [role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) types like [`Role`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [`RoleBinding`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)